elamiter/NLP-for-song-lyrics-classification/README.md

-# Text Classification on Song Lyrics
+# Text classification model with NLP and ScikitLearn on song lyrics from [lyrics.com](lyrics.com)
 ***Natural language processing (NLP)***
-Text classification model for song lyrics from [lyrics.com](lyrics.com)

 ## Table of Contents
 - [General info](#general-info)